spectrum-health-systems/MAWS/doc/man/manual-importing-maws.md

 You should get a popup letting you know the WSDL was imported successfully.

-# NEXT: HOW TO USE MAWS
+# Next step: How to use MAWS
 Before you write ScriptLink events, you'll want to know [how MAWS works](manual-using-maws.md).

 ***